gutenbergtools/gutenbergsite/site/policy/collection_development.md

 Project Gutenberg follows the principles of the American Library Association's Freedom to Read Statement (FTR), which may be found online at http://www.ala.org/advocacy/intfreedom/freedomreadstatement.

-This commitment means that Project Gutenberg does not avoid difficult or unpopular topics, or topics for which societal views or state-of-the-art knowledge are vastly different from contemporary literature.
+This commitment means that Project Gutenberg does not avoid difficult or unpopular topics.
+It also means that Project Gutenberg adds eBooks to its collection that contain language or ideas that are outdated, incorrect, offensive, or otherwise inconsistent with today's societal views, standards or morals.

 The FTR relies on the US Constitution's First Amendment right to freedom of speech and freedom of the press.
 Project Gutenberg was founded on the idea that free, unlimited access to the world's literature is a